Michelle Kwan Net Worth

 In 2003, she hired coach Rafael Arutyanyan to improve her technical skills.

-Endorsements: Kwan has represented a number of products and companies throughout her career including Campbell's soup, Caress soap(Unilever), Chevrolet, Coca-Cola, Disney, Kraft, Mattel, McDonald's, MInute Maid, Riedell Skates, Royal Caribbean, United Airlines, Yoplait yogurt, and Starbucks.
+Michelle Kwan has represented a number of products and companies throughout her career including Campbell's soup, Caress soap(Unilever), Chevrolet, Coca-Cola, Disney, Kraft, Mattel, McDonald's, Minute Maid, Riedell Skates, Royal Caribbean, United Airlines, Yoplait yogurt, and Starbucks.
 She was one of the highest-paid female athletes in the early 2000s, having earned an estimated $2 million from endorsements in 2002.

 In 2006, she made the decision to attend the University of Denver to pursue a Bachelor's degree in international studies with a minor in political science.
 Around this time, she was also named a public advocacy envoy by the U.S. State Department, where she traveled the world to share her experience with others.